Home

 The Service Club is a large building where dances, concerts and other programs are arranged by the camp hostesses.
 It includes a cafeteria, soda fountain and library.
 The club is open until 10:30 p.m. every evening.
 Each battalion has at least one dance in its 13-week training period.

-CAMP THEATRE - The Camp boasts three such theatres... pictures change five times each week...matinees on Saturday and Sunday.
+The Camp boasts three such theatres... pictures change five times each week...matinees on Saturday and Sunday.
 Theatre coupon books are available through the Post Exchange at a discount ... admission 14 cents.
 Mobile entertainment units, sponsored by Citizens Committee for Army and Navy, Inc., visit camp often...
 Chico Marx was one of the first featured.

 Religious services of all faiths - Catholic, Protestant and Jewish - are held in the camp and in the adjacent communities ... the camp chaplains are available for consultation and guidance ...
 Church activities are carried in announcements on the bulletin boards and through the Longhorn, official camp newspaper.